svecosystem/runed/sites/docs/content/index.md

 <script>
 </script>

-WithRunes provides utilities to power your applications using the magic of [Svelte Runes](https://svelte.dev/blog/runes).
+Runed provides utilities to power your applications using the magic of [Svelte Runes](https://svelte.dev/blog/runes).

 Here are some tools that are provided: